 Ark: Survival Evolved Accessibility Report

-Ark: Survival Evolved offers 22 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 22 accessibility features for Ark: Survival Evolved in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.This game offers hunting-and-harvesting gameplay in a primal setting.
 Although not as polished or streamlined as a game like Horizon Zero Dawn, this is a more ambitiously open world where you can choose your own way to survive.
 With crafting and building, like Minecraft but with realistic visuals, this is a game where you step into your own monster movie.

 All of the in-game information is displayed as text, which is crucial to the understanding and setting up of the game.
 Most of it is quite small and cannot be adjusted.
 Additionally, it is overlaid over the gameplay, meaning on occasion it can be difficult to distinguish from the scenery.
 The same goes for the information displayed over interactive objects regarding how to use, pick up and its use.